Birthday parties are great, but there’s something especially grand about a 50th birthday celebration.

 Upon arriving at the party, 11 church ladies had already gathered there.
 As Mom walked in, they sang “Happy Birthday” to her.

-The ladies showered Mom with a wide variety of gifts which included baked goods, a beautiful homemade rug and a book titled “Faithful and 50” and many other useful items.
-Unknown to Mom, we were also planning a toilet paper “cake.”
+The ladies showered Mom with a wide variety of gifts, which included baked goods, a beautiful homemade rug and a book entitled “Faithful and 50” and many other useful items.
+Unknown to mom, we were also planning a toilet paper “cake.”
 Have you ever heard of such thing?
 A four-tiered cake is constructed with rolls of toilet paper, each containing a little gift in the center.
 Each tier is then tied together with ribbons and decorated with bows, flowers and so forth.

 5 heaping tablespoons of dried onion flakes